 The thing that really bothers me about this experience is that it isn’t just one person.
 So rolling my eyes and ignoring him doesn’t solve anything for me (all of the above examples are real life encounters that have occurred to me).
 There is no double standard here.
 The thing that men using this “double standard” argument fail to understand is that there is a time and a place to tell a woman how you feel about her looks (hint, its not at work).
 Furthermore, if a woman isn’t flattered by your comments that’s not her problem.
 There’s no need to berate her with all of your insecurities because she turned down your advances (whether or not they’re “just a compliment”).
 That’s not a double standard or “having it both ways” that’s asking for you to be a mature human who respects other humans and their boundaries.

 I really just want to live in a world where men don’t believe they’re being attacked because a woman isn’t interested.
 It’s almost comical how these same men who talk about a double standard in society are so thrown aback when a woman stands up and actually articulates her opinion to them.
 In my case, my coworker didn’t even bother to respond and he didn’t speak to me for the rest of the day (not that I was especially upset about it).
 What’s even more shocking to me is that I did not start this conversation.
 This was someone who came into my office, interrupted my work space and started a conversation that, I’m assuming, was meant to make him feel good about himself.
-When he realized that I wasn’t going to agree with him, nor was I going to sit silently and let him say something that made me feel uncomfortable he just walked off mid-sentence.
-The one positive thing that I can say about this experience is that at least I’ve grown from it.
+When he realized that I wasn’t going to agree with him, nor was I going to sit silently and let him say something that made me feel uncomfortable, he just walked off mid-sentence.
+The one positive thing I can say from this experience is that at least I finally spoke up.